-Our policy work drives green building progress in New York City and beyond.
+Our policy work drives green building progress in New York City and around the world.
 By improving codes, we can make every current and future building more sustainable.
-By engaging key stakeholders, we fashion energy and climate solutions that work for the environment and the bottom line.
-Our efforts have helped transform New York City’s green building landscape and shaped the building code to be among the most efficient and resilient in the nation.
+By engaging stakeholders, we fashion energy and climate solutions that work for the environment, communities and the bottom line.
+Our efforts have helped transform New York City’s building policies to be among the most efficient and resilient in the nation.

 WHAT WE'RE WORKING ON

 - Sharing our building climate efficiency trading policy menu with NYC lawmakers and global partners.

 - Convening the city’s carbon trading study stakeholder group.

 - Providing input to Local Law 97 implementation through Advisory Board Working Groups.

 - Advancing multifamily electrification policies outlined in our Going Electric Report.